DirectoryTree/LdapRecord-Docs/laravel/auth/multi-domain.md

 ### Configuring the LDAP Connections {#configuring-ldap-connections}

 For this guide, we will have two example domains named `Alpha` and `Bravo`.
-We first need to setup these domain connections in our `ldap.php` configuration file:
+We first need to set up these domain connections in our `ldap.php` configuration file:

 ```php
 // config/ldap.php